Run4gate/rsschool-cv/cv.md

 ### - My education:

-<br>Learning in Gomel State University to become a lawyer.</br>
+Learning in Gomel State University to become a lawyer.

-<br>Learning in RS School.</br>
+Learning in RS School.

 ### - English skills:

-I can speak english fluently, can watch youtube videos in english,</br> the only practice i have ever had is talking to rare native english speaking guests in my university and communicating with teammates in games.
+I can speak english fluently, can watch youtube videos in english,

+ the only practice i have ever had is talking to rare native english speaking guests in my university and communicating with teammates in games.